Sandra Killeen Registered Member BACP

 Hi, I’m Sandra, thanks for looking at my profile.

-Being a counsellor is the best thing I have ever done.
 My life experiences help me to understand what it’s like when you're going through a tough time.
 Clients tell me that they feel extremely safe and comfortable being open with me.

 I have experience in helping clients to work through anxiety, depression, low self-esteem, bereavement, relationship problems, work issues and many other areas.